SerkanEren89/spring-boot-rabbitmq-example/README.md

 **Trying the app out**

-When a new config is saved, then it is pushed to Queue and at the listener it can be observed it is catched
+When a new config object is saved, then it is pushed to queue.
+At the listener component, created config dto is logged